-VM creation notifications are used to determine when new Virtual Machines are created in RPC-VMware in order to make them available for GOSS enrollment.
+Virtual Machine (VM) creation notifications are used to determine when new VMs are created in RPC-V in order to make them available for GOSS enrollment.
 When a create notification is received, the automation system interrogates vCenter for VM container details that allows a CMDB entry for the VM to be created.
 Also, the automation system adds a custom attribute to the VM contain that contains the CMDB device number associated with that VM.

 VM creation events might be triggered by creating a new VM container, deploying a new VM from a template, deploying a new VM from OVA/OVF, adding a VM to inventory from the local datastore, migrating a VM into RPC-VMware, restoring a VM from a backup or certain 3rd party tool functions that result in the enrolled VM being added to the RPC-VMware vCenter inventory.

 It is important that you never remove or modify the custom attribute of the VMs in RPC-VMware.

 When you power off or suspend a VM, automation updates the system status in the CMDB to indicate that the VM is offline.
 When you power on or resume a VM, the system status returns to active.

 When you delete, migrate, or unregister VMs in vCenter, the indexing service automatically removes the CMDB entry for those VMs.
 You will no longer see CMDB entries for deleted VMs in the MyRackspace portal.
 The Public IP assigned to enrolled VMs that are deleted will now be available for new enrollments.